01 of 21

-- Emerald Owner's Suite -- The 4 Owner's Suites on deck 3 of the Emerald Star are true two-room suites, with a separate bedroom and sitting area.
-They also have an outdoor balcony like the Grand Balcony Suites.
+- Emerald Owner's Suite — The 4 Owner's Suites on deck 3 of the Emerald Star is true two-room suites, with a separate bedroom and sitting area.
+They also have an outdoor balcony with the Grand Balcony Suites.
 The Owner's Suites have all the amenities found in the Grand Balcony Suites, but also have a walk-in closet, larger bathroom, and complimentary iPad to use during the cruise.

 19 of 21

 I stayed in one of the Panorama Balcony Suites on the Emerald Star.
 It had plenty of storage space for two guests, with a closet, six large easy-open drawers, and two spacious medicine cabinets behind the mirrors in the bathroom.
 A small nightstand is on each side of the bed, and two bright reading lights make reading in bed easier.

 Like all the accommodations, it had a large flat screen television with several English speaking channels, cameras looking out over the bow and sides of the ship, and in the Horizon Lounge.
 The daily schedule and menu were also on the television.

 The ship has European (220-volt) plug-ins, so guests will need to bring an adapter plug to recharge their electronic devices like mobile phone, cameras, tablets, and laptop computer.
 The cabins have three plug-ins on the large cabinet/dresser, but the audio devices are plugged into one for charging.
 Another plug-in is next to the bed near the baseboard.
 I used it to re-charge my phone that I also use for an alarm... clock.Continue to 20 of 21 below.